krishaamer/green-filter-research/research/literature/college.md

 -   98% of Gen-Z owns smartphone in comparison to 80% of the general world population (Global Web Index, 2017; BankMyCell, 2022).

+-   Branka Vuleta (2023) gen-z born between 1997 and 2012

+-   Deyan Georgiev (2023)

+-   The Economist has ran a few anonyomous articles calling gen-z green ideals into question Anon.
+(2023a); Anon.
+(2023b)

+-   Alex Reice (2021)

 The above studies give foundation for creating a persona of a U.S. College Student who doesn’t follow environmental news and thinks climate action doesn’t make a difference.
 This doesn’t necessarily mean this group of people with similar ideas would deny climate change is happening.
 Rather “Climate Denier” could be another persona, grouping people into a cohort who thinks climate change is not real.
 Further research would be needed to define relevant personas which have meaningful predictive and generalizing power.

 | Description           | Name  | Beliefs                       |